-Paradise: A Day in The Life
+Paradise: A Day in The Life of the Geoscientist

 Over the last several years, the industry has invested heavily in Machine Learning (ML) for better predictions and automation.
 Dramatic results have been realized in exploration, field development, and production optimization.
 However, many of these applications have been single use ‘point’ solutions.
 There is a growing body of evidence that seismic analysis is best served using a combination of ML tools for a specific objective, referred to as ML Orchestration.
 This talk demonstrates how the Paradise AI workbench applications are used in an integrated workflow to achieve superior results than traditional interpretation methods or single-purpose ML products.
 Using examples from combining ML-based Fault Detection and Stratigraphic Analysis, the talk will show how ML orchestration produces value for exploration and field development by the interpreter leveraging ML orchestration.